loraxipam/weatherstem-cli/README.md

 If you want to see it on the screen, just run it.
 If you want to output JSON, you can use the `-json` flag.
 If you want distances in kilometers, use `-kilo`.
+If you want compact output (few units), use `-lite`.
 If you want to see the full gory details of the complete API call, use the `-orig` flag.
 If you want boring compass rose directions, use `-rose`.

 ```
   -json  Output cooked data as JSON
   -kilo  Output station distances in kilometers
+  -lite  Output lightweight cooked data
   -orig  Output original API results
   -rose  Output boring compass rose directions
 ```